birdup000/poe-server/README.md

 ```
 http://localhost:8000
 ```

-> **Note:** If you're accessing the server locally with Docker, use your local IP address instead of `http://localhost:8000`.
-For example: `http://192.168.0.45:8000`.
+> **Important:** When interacting with the server locally via Docker, it's recommended to use the IP address assigned to your device instead of `http://localhost:8000`.
+For instance, if your local device's IP is `192.168.0.45`, the appropriate address to use would be `http://192.168.0.45:8000`.

 #### **Finding Your Local IP Address**